aFarkas/lazysizes/README.md

 <div class="chart lazyload" data-expand="-10"></div>
 ```
 *<a id="lazyloaded-documentation"></a>`lazyloaded`: After the image is fully loaded lazysizes dispatches a `lazyloaded` event.
-While this often duplicates the native `load` event it is often more convenient.
+While this often duplicates the native `load` event it is often more convenient to use.

 * <a id="lazybeforesizes-documentation"></a>``lazybeforesizes``: This event will be fired on each element with the ``data-sizes="auto"`` attribute right before the calculated ``sizes`` attribute will be set.
 The ``event.detail.width`` property is set to the calculated width of the element and can be changed to any number.
 In case the event is ``defaultPrevented`` the ``sizes`` attribute won't be set.
 See also the [parent-fit extension](plugins/parent-fit).
 ```js